Investment Property Loans: Buy, Rehab, Flip or Keep

 Online Portfolio Lenders

-Online lenders are increasingly becoming a mainstream, go-to funding option for landlord loans and fix-and-flip loans.
+Online lenders are increasingly becoming a mainstream, go-to funding option for rental property loans and fix-and-flip loans.

 Because online lenders keep the loans within their own portfolios, they are far more flexible than the rigid conventional lending programs.
 They also cost more.